 The vapour pressure of water depends on the temperature.
 The vapour pressure saturation is not linear, but increases steeply with increasing temperature, as shown by the curve of the saturation vapour pressure as a function of temperature (◘ Fig. A-45).
 For dry air, for example, with a vapor pressure like point X at temperature Ta and a vapor pressure of ea, the relative humidity can be expressed as a fraction of Y. If one reduces the temperature, the relative humidity increases - for the same absolute humidity - e.g. up to 100% at point Z at a temperature Td; this Td is called the dew point.
 At temperatures below 0 °C, the saturation vapor pressure is very low (ordinate enlarged, ► Fig. A-45).
 It is somewhat lower over ice than over water.
 If the air cools from Tb to Ti, the air is still somewhat unsaturated with respect to water droplets in supercooled clouds, for example.
 This means that at the same temperature these will release water to ice crystals, a significant process for precipitation from clouds (White et al. 1992).
 Overall, this also means that precipitation can be much more abundant at high temperatures, as in the tropics, than in cold regions.
 At water vapour saturation, 30 °C warm air contains about 45 mbar of water vapour, i.e. 9 times as much water compared to 0 °C warm air with 5 mbar, or even -20 °C air with only 1 mbar.

-Precipitation makes life on earth possible and is regionally very unevenly distributed (humid and arid areas).
+Precipitation makes life on Earth possible and is regionally very unevenly distributed (humid and arid areas).
 In an arid region, evaporation predominates in the hydrological water balance.
 Thus, in contrast to a humid area, no closed, permanent river system will form.
-Basin landscapes there contain only small terminal lakes that become saline (Dead Sea, Great Salt Lake in Utah, Aral Sea, Lop-Nor, Hamune-Puzak, Dashte-Nawor) (◘ Fig. A-46).
+Basin landscapes there contain only small terminal lakes (see p. xxx) that become saline (Dead Sea, Great Salt Lake in Utah, Aral Sea, Lop-Nor, Hamune-Puzak, Dashte-Nawor) (◘ Fig. A-46).

 Fig. A-45 Changes in the water vapour saturation of the air as a function of temperature (modified after Lambrecht, Göttingen).

-◘ Fig. A-46 Dashte-Nawor is a dry saline high basin in central Afghanistan with clearly formed belts of halophyte vegetation (photo: Breckle).
+◘ Fig. A-46 Dashte-Nawor is a dry saline basin in a high plateau in central Afghanistan with clearly formed belts of halophyte vegetation (photo: Breckle).

 In humid regions, such basin landscapes (for example Lake Constance, Germany) have an overflow and are filled "to the brim" with water.
 The internal water cycle of larger regions is thus very different, depending on whether they are humid or arid.